-The symptoms of irritable bowel syndrome (IBS) can often be reduced by changing your diet and lifestyle, and understanding the nature of the condition.
+The symptoms of irritable bowel syndrome (IBS) can often be managed by changing your diet and lifestyle, and understanding the nature of the condition.

 In some cases, medication or psychological treatments may also be helpful.

 Changing your diet will play an important part in controlling your symptoms of IBS.
-However, there is no "one size fits all" diet for people with IBS.
-The diet that will work best for you will depend on your symptoms and how you react to different foods.
+However, there is no "one size fits all" diet for people with the condition.
+The diet that works best for you will depend on your symptoms and how you react to different foods.

 It may be helpful to keep a food diary and record whether certain foods make your symptoms better or worse.
 You can then avoid foods that trigger your symptoms.
-But it is important to remember these foods do not need to be avoided for life.
+However, it's important to remember that these foods will not necessarily need to be avoided for life.

 Foods that contain soluble fibre include: